mhmd-shadfar/adobeConnectDownloader/README.md

 * python 3

+and below python package should be install by : sudo pip3 install PYTHONPACKAGE

+* requests

-and below requirement should be install by : sudo apt install PACKAGENAME
+and below requirement should be install by (for linux): sudo apt install PACKAGENAME

 * ffmpeg

-* wget
-* unzip
+-for other operating system the ffmpeg installition can be found by quick search

 before any this the 0.01 version and just work fine under below conditions :